 - 1 teaspoon mixed ground cake spices (traditionally cinnamon and cloves)

-In a food processor or by hand, mix the butter, sugar, spices and eggs.
-If you’re using a food processor, transfer the dough into a large mixing bowl now, as the rest has to be done by hand.
+- In a food processor or by hand, mix the butter, sugar, spices and the egg.
+If you're using a food processor, transfer the dough into a large mixing bowl now, as the rest has to be done by hand.
 Add the flour in batches, and knead the dough until it comes together and gets buttery and brown.

-Use the blade of a knife to transfer the cookies onto your cookie sheet, and put into the oven to bake for twelve to fifteen minutes (the cookies will still be soft in the center).
+- Use the blade of a knife to transfer the cookies onto your cookie sheet, and put into the oven to bake for 12 to 15 minutes (the cookies will still be soft in the center).
 Slide the parchment paper onto a rack for the cookies to cool and harden.
 Repeat in batches with the rest of the dough.

-* Measuring flour by volume yields inconsistent quantities depending on the baker’s gesture as well as the specific flour and the humidity level.
-The inconsistency is further accentuated in recipes such as this one, in which a large amount of flour is used.
-Please consider using a digital scale.
+- Measuring flour by volume yields inconsistent quantities depending on the baker's gesture, the specific batch of flour, and the humidity level.
+The inconsistency is further accentuated in recipes such as this one, where a large amount of flour is used.
+I strongly recommend using a digital scale.